Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-You’ll find that Mastercard and Visa are more popular in Taiwan than American Express, but you can still pay with your Amex card in some places or use an ATM.
-Despite that, Taiwan is still mostly dependent on cash.
-In some places, like family restaurants or small shops, you may not be able to pay with your credit card at all.
+You’ll find that Visa and Mastercard are much more popular in Taiwan than American Express, but you can still pay with your Amex card in some places.
+Despite that, Taiwan is still a mostly cash-based society.
+Many small, family-owned shops and restaurants will accept cash only, which means you won’t always be able to rely on your credit card.

-American Express cards are accepted in Taiwan, but not as much as Visa and Mastercard are.
-If you want to withdraw cash with your Amex card, look for Chinatrust Commercial Bank ATMs.
+American Express cards are accepted in Taiwan, but not as frequently as Visa and Mastercard.

 Potential credit card fees in Taiwan